Mohenjo-daro: Architecture and urban infrastructure

 Mohenjo-daro has a planned layout with rectilinear buildings arranged on a grid plan.
 Most were built of fired and mortared brick; some incorporated sun-dried mud-brick and wooden superstructures.
 The covered area of Mohenjo-daro is estimated at 300 hectares.
 The Oxford Handbook of Cities in World History offers a "weak" estimate of a peak population of around 40,000.
 (Note: Peter Clark (editor), The Oxford Handbook of Cities in World History, Oxford University Press, 2013, pp. 158–59; "since it is impossible to ascertain what proportion of the city was used for habitation the basis for this [population] estimate is weak."
 For lower area estimate of 85 hectares, see note 25, citing U. Singh, A History of Ancient and Medieval India, Delhi, Pearson Education, 2008, p.
 149. See also FR Alchin and G Erdosy, The Archaeology of Early Historic Asia: The Emergence of Cities and States, Cambridge University Press, 1995, p.
 57.)

-The sheer size of the city, and its provision of public buildings and facilities, suggests a high level of social organization.
+The sheer size of the city, and its provision of public buildings and facilities, suggests a high level of social organisation.
 The city is divided into two parts, the so-called Citadel and the Lower City.
-The Citadel – a mud-brick mound around 12 m high – is known to have supported public baths, a large residential structure designed to house about 5,000 citizens, and two large assembly halls.
+The Citadela mud-brick mound around 12 m highis known to have supported public baths, a large residential structure designed to house about 5,000 citizens, and two large assembly halls.
 The city had a central marketplace, with a large central well.
 Individual households or groups of households obtained their water from smaller wells.
 Waste water was channeled to covered drains that lined the major streets.
 Some houses, presumably those of more prestigious inhabitants, include rooms that appear to have been set aside for bathing, and one building had an underground furnace (known as a hypocaust), possibly for heated bathing.
 Most houses had inner courtyards, with doors that opened onto side-lanes.
 Some buildings had two stories.